Anthony Rizzo Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The Guardians allow the seventh-fewest home runs in baseball (26 total, 0.9 per game).
+- The Guardians give up the seventh-fewest home runs in baseball (27 total, 0.9 per game).

-- Quantrill (1-2 with a 5.40 ERA and 15 strikeouts in 25 2/3 innings pitched) gets the start for the Guardians, his sixth of the season.
+- The Guardians are sending Bibee (1-0) to make his second start of the season.

-- In his most recent appearance on Monday against the Colorado Rockies, the right-hander tossed 3 1/3 innings, allowing five earned runs while surrendering eight hits.
+- His last time out was on Wednesday against the Colorado Rockies, when the right-hander tossed 5 2/3 innings, surrendering one earned run while allowing six hits.

-- The 28-year-old has a 5.40 ERA and 5.4 strikeouts per nine innings in five games this season, while giving up a batting average of .303 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.